 • CSRF protection on state-changing requests,

-• login attempt limits to reduce automated abuse.
+• login attempt limits to reduce automated abuse,

 Credential recovery